quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

   If we define $E_k f(x; x_0)$ by $ f(x) = T_k f(x - x_0; x_0) + E_k f(x; x_0) $ then we have $ lim^(x -> x_0)_(x != x_0) (E_k f(x; x_0))/(||x-x_0||^k) = 0. $
 ]

+#note()[
+  When we want to find the Taylor Polynomial of $n$-th order of a function that consists of other functions with already known (Taylor) Polynomials, we can just replace each function with their respective Taylor Polynomial and "ignore" all terms with order higher than $n$.
+]

 == Critical Points

 Let $X subset.eq RR^n$ be open and $f: X -> RR$ a differentiable function.